Kucinich to Newsmax: Only Harris Can Replace Biden on Ballots

-Ballots are set in many states already, so President Joe Biden's name can't be removed, former Ohio Democrat Sen. Dennis Kucinich, who is running for Congress as an independent, said on Newsmax Sunday.
+Ballots are set in many states already, so President Joe Biden's name can't be removed, former U.S. Rep. Dennis Kucinich from Ohio, who is running for Congress as an independent, told Newsmax on Sunday.

 He said the only other candidate who could run in Biden's place would be Vice President Kamala Harris, as she shares the ballot space with him.